 when the application opens, but it is important that you give them a heads-up now,

 if you have not done so already.
 Not sure who to ask?
-Visit The W’s of Letters article in the APPLY Magazine.
+Read the article: The W’s of Letters.

-- Check out our resources.
-We offer plenty of resources for you to review.
-If you have a question, it is very likely that we have covered it in a Courage Session.
-We also have online communities where you can join and speak with fellow applicants, advisors, admissions staff, and TMDSAS staff to help guide you through the application process.
+- Join Online Communities where you can join and speak with fellow applicants, advisors, admissions staff, and TMDSAS staff to help guide you through the application process.
 You can visit these communities at the following links:

 Best of luck.
 We look forward to working with you!